 - If our angular Saturn in Capricorn is the significator of your anti-virus software that would be wonderful: we want a dignified and accidentally strong immune system, be it for our bodies or our computers.
 Saturn is a benefic in this case.

-Also, since good astrology is a reflection of real life rather than of some astrologer’s fantasies, it is worth noting that many things in life are not “either” benefic “or” malefic exclusively.
+Also, it is worth noting that many things in life are not either good or bad exclusively.

 I recommend caution and thoughtfulness when using the terms benefic and malefic and focus on context.